DevAdvancer/Study-notes-Viewer/src/data/markdown/unstructured-database.md

   - Check for backup size consistency between runs
   - Set up alerts for failed backups or verification issues

+## Disaster Recovery in MongoDB
+##### **Definations**:
+When unexpected disruptions strike, the impact on business operations can be immediate and significant.
+A disaster recovery plan (DRP) is essential for these events, designed to safeguard core IT functions and support recovery when disruptions threaten business continuity.

+**Key Metrics:**
+- **Recovery time objective (RTO)**: The maximum acceptable downtime for critical apps, typically measured in hours or minutes.
+RTO defines the speed at which operations need to be restored to avoid a significant impact on the business.
+- **Recovery point objective (RPO**): The maximum age of data that must be recovered to resume normal operations effectively.
+RPO determines the allowable data loss measured in time (e.g., last 15 minutes, last hour) to ensure essential data is available post-recovery.

+###### Benifites of Disaster Recovery Planning
+- Protects against data loss
+- Mitigates financial impact
+- Preserves customers confidence
+- Ensures regulatory compliance
+- Speeds up recovery time
+- Enhance security preparedness
+- Supports strategic decision-making

+###### Key components of a DRP
+1. **Prevension**: A strong prevention plan keeps businesses prepared, reducing the chances that physical disasters or technology issues will disrupt operations.
+This phase focuses on creating a secure, resilient environment that actively reduces risks before they are known.
+It involves establishing protocols, designating disaster recovery team members, and setting up secure recovery systems.
+2. **Anticipation and detection**: This phase is focused on spotting potential risks as they happen and preparing for anything that could impact critical business operations.
+This includes creating a business impact analysis, setting recovery time objectives (RTO) and recovery point objectives (RPO), and developing disaster recovery procedures for specific events.
+Communication plans should be ready in advance so stakeholders and clients receive timely updates no matter the situation.

+## Integration of Unstructured DBMS with other database systems
+1. Polyglot Persistence: Using multiple database types in a single application, choosing the right database for each specific task.
+2. Hybrid Architectures: Combining SQL and NoSQL databases to leverage strengths of each - relational for structured transactions, NoSQL for unstructured data and scaling.
+3. Multi-Model Databases: Systems like CosmosDB and ArangoDB support multiple data models within a single database instance.
+4. Integration Methods: Data pipeline platforms and ETL tools connect SQL and NoSQL systems, transforming data between formats.
+5. Object-Data Mapping: ODM frameworks help work with NoSQL data in object-oriented applications.

+## Unstructured Databases for Streaming & Real-time Data
+#### Core Capabilities:
+- Immediate Processing: Process data as it arrives without batch delay
+- Schema Flexibility: Adapt to changing data structures on-the-fly
+- Low Latency: Minimize time between data creation and availability
+- High Throughput: Handle millions of operations per second
+- Horizontal Scaling: Add nodes to distribute processing load

+#### Implementation Consideration
+- CAP Theorem Tradeoffs: Often favor availability over consistency
+- Data Enrichment: Combine streams with reference data for context
+- Fault Tolerance: Ensure data durability during node failures
+- Backpressure Handling: Manage overflow during traffic spikes
+- State Management: Track computation state across distributed systems

+#### Common Applications
+- IoT Sensor Data: Process telemetry from connected devices
+- Financial Trading: Execute transactions based on market events
+- Network Security: Detect anomalies in network traffic patterns
+- Social Media Analytics: Track trends and sentiment in real-time
+- Microservices Communication: Enable event-driven architecture

+#### Technical Implementation
+- In-memory Processing: Keep active data in RAM for faster access
+- Event-driven Architecture: React to data events in real-time
+- Distributed Computing: Process across multiple nodes simultaneously
+- Sliding Window Analysis: Process data in continuous time windows
+- Streaming SQL: Apply SQL-like queries to data in motion

 ---
 ##### Contributor Name - Abhirup Kumar